 - Splenic tumors – Hemangiosarcoma

 - Soft tissue sarcomas

 - Vaccine-associated sarcomas

 - Mammary tumors

-- Intestinal tract tumors (from mouth to anal sacs, including liver)
+- Intestinal tract tumors

-- Respiratory tract tumors (from nose to lungs)
+- Respiratory tract tumors

 - Histiocytic tumors